aderaaij/totallystatical/readme.md

 #### default

-Runs the `gulp build` task which in turn runs the following tasks:
+Runs the `build` task which in turn runs the following tasks:
 * `clean` - Delete entire build folder
 * `bower` - Install bower dependencies if not yet installed
 * `images` - copy and minify images to build folder